RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 ## Out-of-Memory (OOM) {#outofmemory-oom}

-If a member CRDB is in an out of memory situation, that member is marked "inconsistent" by RS, the member stops responding to user traffic, and the syncer initiates full reconciliation with other peers in the CRDB.
+If a member Active-Active database is in an out of memory situation, that member is marked "inconsistent" by RS, the member stops responding to user traffic, and the syncer initiates full reconciliation with other peers in the Active-Active database.

-## CRDB Key Counts
+## Active-Active Database Key Counts

-Keys are counted differently for CRDBs:
+Keys are counted differently for Active-Active databases:

 - DBSIZE (in `shard-cli dbsize`) reports key header instances that represent multiple potential values of a key before a replication conflict is resolved.